Animal welfare and nature conservation are very important to us

 DownWool Ice Compostable

 What happens to a sleeping bag that's reached the end of its life?
-Into the trash?
-No, with the DownWool Ice CompostAble, we've created a 100% compostable sleeping bag.
-It can completely decompose under anaerobic conditions in 200 days, leaving nothing but fine soil behind!
+Straight to the trash?
+No, with the DownWool Ice Compostable, we've created a 100% compostable sleeping bag.
+It can completely decompose in 200 days under anaerobic conditions, leaving behind nothing but fine soil!

 Textile veredlung